noahehall/theBookOfNoah/0current/languages/nim/nim.md

   - javascript: my bread n butter
 - the executable file contains instructions that indicate the specific tasks the computer should perform
   - the executable is specific to the CPU architecture and OS it was compiled on
+  - cross-compilation: it is possible to instruct nim to a compile to a different OS and architecture

 ### garbage collection